Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Introduction

 These studies show that the effects of DM admixture on compact stars could be significant and observable.
-These DM-admixed compact stars would have unusual stellar properties, such as masses and radii, and their final fate of evolution would deviate from normal expectations for compact stars without DM admixture. \citet{2017ApJ...835...33R} discovered that the mass-radius relations of DM-admixed neutron stars agree with some observed anomalous compact objects such as EXO 1745-248, 4U 1608-52, and 4U 1820-30. \citet{2020EPJC...80..544B} showed that the admixture of DM can explain the cooling rate of some pulsars/neutron stars, e.g. PSR B0656+14, PSR B1706-44 and PSR B2334+61, which could not be explained if the popular APR equation of state (EOS) is assumed. \citet{2019ApJ...884....9L} found that the accretion-induced collapse of a DM-admixed WD can explain the formation of some low-mass neutron stars that are incompatible with the conventional formation path by core-collapse supernovae. \citet{Leung_2015} and \citet{Chan_2021} showed that DM-admixed Type Ia supernovae would produce light curves that are consistent with some unexplained peculiar supernovae.
-Furthermore, studies on DM-admixed compact stars may lead to constraints on the properties of DM. \citet{2018PhRvD..98k5027G} considered the thermalisation of WD cores by DM particles and constrained the DM properties by comparing the measured rate of Type Ia supernovae with those due to the DM heating effect. \cite{2011PhRvD..83h3512K} put constraints on asymmetric DM candidates by investigating DM-admixed WDs and neutron stars. \citet{PhysRevD.105.123010} proposed a method to probe the DM particle mass by measuring the tidal deformability of DM-admixed neutron stars. \citet{2013PhRvD..87e5012B} and \citet{2013PhRvD..87l3507B} constrain the particle mass and annihilation cross section for bosonic DM using DM-admixed neutron stars.
-These examples show that DM-admixed compact objects could be an important window to uncover new physics through astronomical observations. \\
+These DM-admixed compact stars would have unusual stellar properties, such as masses and radii, and their final fate of evolution would deviate from normal expectations for compact stars without DM admixture.
+For instance, \citet{2017ApJ...835...33R} discovered that the mass-radius relations of DM-admixed neutron stars agree with some observed anomalous compact objects such as EXO 1745-248, 4U 1608-52, and 4U 1820-30. \citet{2020EPJC...80..544B} showed that the admixture of DM can explain the cooling rate of some pulsars/neutron stars, e.g., PSR B0656+14, PSR B1706-44 and PSR B2334+61, which could not be explained if the popular APR equation of state (EOS) is assumed. \citet{2019ApJ...884....9L} found that the accretion-induced collapse of a DM-admixed WD can explain the formation of some low-mass neutron stars incompatible with the conventional formation path by core-collapse supernovae. \citet{Leung_2015} and \citet{Chan_2021} showed that DM-admixed Type Ia supernovae would produce light curves consistent with some unexplained peculiar supernovae. \citet{PhysRevLett.115.141301} proposed that black-hole forming DM could implode and destroy pulsars, thus explaining the missing pulsar problem near the galactic center. \\